Almoe099/Detonator-Dash/readme.md

 ## Background

-Detonator Dash is an exciting grid-based game where players aim to achieve a high score by collecting coins and keys while avoiding hidden bombs.
-The game consists of a grid with various elements, including coins, keys, bombs, and power-ups.
-Players must strategically click on tiles to reveal coins and keys, earning points for each collected coin and key.
-However, clicking on a bomb ends the game.
-The challenge increases with each level as the grid expands, and is populated randomly with more bombs.
+Welcome to Detonator Dash, an exhilarating grid-based game where players strive to achieve the highest score by navigating a perilous landscape filled with coins, keys, and hidden bombs.
+The game introduces various elements, such as power-ups, dynamically adjusting grids, and strategic challenges that keep players on the edge of their seats.

 ## Functionality & MVPs

-In Detonator Dash, users will be able to:
+In Detonator Dash, users can expect the following features:

+1. **Tile Interaction:**

-1. Reveal tiles on the grid by clicking on them.
+   - Reveal tiles on the grid with strategic clicks.

+2. **Scoring Mechanism:**

-2. Collect coins for 10 points each and keys for 50 points.
+   - Collect coins for 10 points each, diamonds near keys for $25, and keys for a substantial $50.

+3. **Visual Cues:**

+   - Receive visual cues:
-3. Receive visual cues (blue or red color) indicating proximity to the key when clicking on a coin.
+     - Blue indicates proximity to the key when clicking on a coin.
-4. Encounter hidden power-ups that enhance gameplay.
+     - Red signifies danger—you're on a bomb.

+4. **Progressive Challenges:**

-5. Progress through levels with increasing difficulty and larger grids.
+   - Progress through levels with increasing difficulty and dynamically adjusting grid sizes.

+5. **Scoreboard:**
-6. View the number of lives and the current score.
+   - View the number of lives and the current score to track your progress.

 Additionally, the project will include: